 This new standard replaces IAS 17 "Leases" and the related interpretative guidance.
 IFRS 16 applies a control model to the identification of leases, distinguishing between a lease and a service contract on the basis of whether the customer controls the asset being leased.
 For those assets determined to meet the definition of a lease, IFRS 16 introduces significant changes to the accounting by lessees, introducing a single, on-balance sheet accounting model that is similar to current finance lease accounting, with limited exceptions for short-term leases or leases of low value assets.
 Lessor accounting is not substantially changed.
-The standard is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted for entities that have adopted IFRS 15.
-The Company currently does not hold any leased assets and the adoption of this standard did not have an impact on its unaudited condensed interim consolidated financial statements.
+The Company currently holds a month-to-month lease for office space and the adoption of this standard did not have an impact on its unaudited condensed interim consolidated financial statements.
 In the future, should the Company enter into leases, the recognition of certain leases can be expected to increase the assets and liabilities on the consolidated statements of financial position.